bosonweb/working-with-us/making-changes.md

 ...
 ```

-You would then add the variable like this:
+You would then add the variable to the `//== Overrides` section like this:

 ```css
 //